Author Cara Wilson-Granat

 (BRANCHBURG, NJ) -- The Raritan Valley Community College Institute of Holocaust and Genocide Studies will present a virtual Summer Book Series beginning June 12 with author Cara Wilson-Granat.
 Held via Zoom webinars, the programs are free of charge and open to the public.

-The series, which features discussions of award-winning novels that explore the past, will focus on the following books:
+The series, which features discussions of extraordinary novels that explore the past, will focus on the following books:

-The summer book series is presented in partnership with Chhange, the Center for Holocaust, Human Rights & Genocide Education at Brookdale Community College, and is co-sponsored by The Jewish Federation of Somerset, Hunterdon, and Warren Counties; The JCC Holocaust Memorial and Education Center; and The New Jersey Commission on Holocaust Education.
+The Summer Book Series is co-sponsored by The Jewish Federation of Somerset, Hunterdon, and Warren Counties, The JCC Holocaust Memorial and Education Center, and The New Jersey Commission on Holocaust Education.

 Raritan Valley Community College (RVCC) is located at 118 Lamington Road in Branchburg, New Jersey.